 - Package portability so you can replicate an existing job to another account

-- Excellent scalability due to the fact that aggregations are processed with a dynamically-created cluster
+- Excellent scalability because aggregations are processed with a dynamically created cluster

 - Two-way Salesforce to Salesforce integrations

-“There are mostly two types of ETL as a service on the market: one is super easy to use and can migrate your data across services and databases but lacks transformation capabilities, while the other needs full-time data engineers to operate but tailored solutions are available programmatically.
-Integrate.io sits in the golden middle letting analysts and engineers deploying custom transformation jobs in minutes even based on multiple data sources.”
+“There are mostly two types of ETL as a service on the market: one is super easy to use and can migrate your data across services and databases but lacks transformation capabilities, while the other needs full-time data engineers to operate, but tailored solutions are available programmatically.
+Integrate.io sits in the golden middle letting analysts and engineers deploy custom transformation jobs in minutes based on multiple data sources.”

 On top of the high platform costs of MuleSoft, you should be prepared for the following auxiliary expenses:

-Mulesoft offers a free, 30-day trial of the platform.
+Mulesoft also offers a free, 30-day trial of the platform.

 Here's what users say about MuleSoft's price:

-Integrate.io offers a much simpler and more scalable pricing structure.
-Rather than charging by the volume of data, Integrate.io charges per connector - regardless of data volume.
-Your cost will stay the same depending on how many connectors you have.
+Integrate.io offers a more straightforward and scalable pricing structure.
+Rather than charging by the volume of data, Integrate.io charges per connector — regardless of data volume.
+This means your cost will stay the same depending on how many connectors you have.